eove/orca/docs/story/afterword.md

 In this section, we'll make a summary of the most important points of the O.R.CA workflow, in the order of the workflow.
 We will link to the story's chapters when relevant.

-It worth remainding that [we want to protect ourself against an internal, ill-intent, knowledgeable administrator](./raise-the-bar.md).
+It's worth reminding that [we want to protect ourself against an internal, ill-intent, knowledgeable administrator](./raise-the-bar.md).

 ### Verifying the workflow document